Biogs.com

 In December 2004, Andriy Shevchenko was named European Footballer of the Year, picking up the Ballon d'Or (Golden Ball).

-Shevchenko is the third Ukrainian to win the prestigious award after Oleg Blockhin in 1975 and Igor Belanov in 1986 and he dedicated it to his fellow Ukrainians, saying:
+Shevchenko was the third Ukrainian to win the prestigious award after Oleg Blockhin in 1975 and Igor Belanov in 1986 and he dedicated it to his fellow Ukrainians, saying:

 "I'm Ukrainian and proud of it.
 I would like to thank all the people who have helped me win it and I would like to dedicate the Golden Ball to the people of Ukraine."